fweep/vim-tabber/README.md

 is displayed.
 You can override the default label for a tab and set your own.
 The tab will use your label until you clear it or close the tab.

-To set a tab label for the current tab:
+To set a label for the current tab:

     :TabLineLabel My Tab Name